Applying For Financial Aid

 - The FAFSA opens each year on October 1.

-- Utica College has established no deadline or priority date for the FAFSA to be completed.
+- Utica University has established no deadline or priority date for the FAFSA to be completed.
 Applicants may file on a rolling basis.

-- Prospective students will receive notification of their financial aid award package two weeks after being accepted into Utica College and filing the FAFSA.
+- Prospective students will receive notification of their financial aid award package two weeks after being accepted into Utica University and filing the FAFSA.

 Factors considered in this application include: